MultithreadCorner/Hydra.Python/docs/intro.rst

 ==================
 **HydraPython** is a wrapper around the header-only C++ `Hydra`_ library that provides the abstraction over the C++ method.
-This library is an abstraction over the C++ library, so that you can work with much simpler python language, concentrate more on the logic and leave all the memory managment stuff up to library.
-This library is written keeping ``linux`` systems in mind, but you might apply some hacks to make compatible with other platforms.
+This library is an abstraction over the C++ library, so that you can work with much simpler Python language, concentrate more on the logic and leave all the memory management stuff up to the library.
+This library is written keeping ``Linux`` systems in mind, but you might apply some hacks to make compatible with other platforms.

 .. _Hydra: https://github.com/MultithreadCorner/Hydra